AzureAD/azure-activedirectory-library-for-android/README.md

 		* GET_ACCOUNTS
 		* USE_CREDENTIALS
 		* MANAGE_ACCOUNTS
 	* If target version is 23, USE_CREDENTIALS and MANAGE_ACCOUNTS are already deprecated.
-But GET_ACCOUNTS is under protection level "dangerous", calling app is responsible for requesting the run-time permisson.
+But GET_ACCOUNTS is under protection level "dangerous", calling app is responsible for requesting the run-time permission.
 You can      reference [Runtime permission request for API 23](http://developer.android.com/training/permissions/requesting.html).
 	* There must be an account existed and registered via one of the two broker apps.

 	AuthenticationContext provides API method to get the broker user.